Internet censorship in South Korea

 Internet censorship in South Korea is prevalent, and contains some unique elements such as the blocking of pro-North Korea websites, and to a lesser extent, Japanese websites, which led to it being categorized as "pervasive" in the conflict/security area by OpenNet Initiative.
-South Korea is also one of the few developed countries where pornography is largely illegal, with the exception of social media websites which are a common source of legal pornography in the country.
+South Korea is also one of the few developed countries where pornography is largely illegal.
+Also, South Korea is a country that blocks pornography or similar sites like China.
 Any and all material deemed "harmful" or subversive by the state is censored.
 The country also has a "cyber defamation law", which allow the police to crack down on comments deemed "hateful" without any reports from victims, with citizens being sentenced for such offenses.

 From 1995 to 2002, the government of South Korea passed the Telecommunications Business Act (TBA), the first internet censorship law in the world.
-Passing of the act lead to the establishment of the Internet Communications Ethics Committee (ICEC), which would monitor the Internet and make recommendations for content to be removed.
+Passing of the act led to the establishment of the Internet Communications Ethics Committee (ICEC), which would monitor the Internet and make recommendations for content to be removed.
 The ICEC pursued criminal prosecutions of those who made unlawful statements and blocked several foreign websites.
 In the first eight months of 1996, the ICEC took down roughly 220,000 messages on Internet sites.

 From 2002 to 2008, the government passed a revision of the TBA legislation.
 This allowed the ICEC to engage in more sophisticated internet policing and other bureaucratic entities to monitor the Internet for illegal speech or take down websites that violated the laws.
 During this time, there was political drive to increase extensive internet censorship, in part as a response to cases of suicide associated with online rumors.
 In 2007, over 200,000 incidents of cyberbullying were reported.